 Use a Firewall

 Firewalls are virtual structures with software and hardware and function to prevent scammers, hackers, and data breaches.

 Firewalls are considered a network’s first line of defense because prevent hackers from getting into your site in the first place and work 24/7 even when you are not running the business.

 Because websites run on code, cybercriminals can use that to hide viruses and malicious code that leaves your business data vulnerable.
 Firewalls check your code and prevent any attempts to alter it.

 Use Anti-fraud Tools/Fraud Detection Systems

-Anti-fraud tools help you track suspicious activities on your site.
-It is a solution that enables businesses to detect fake, high-risk, and illegitimate transactions.
+Anti-fraud tools like identity verification services help you track suspicious activities on your site.
+It is a solution that enables businesses to detect fake, high-risk, and illegitimate transactions, including preventing identity theft.
 With an anti-fraud tool, you will be able to continuously monitor user behavior, transactions, and other data.